Oliver-Binns/Website/Content/posts/team-restructure.md

 When there are more members of each specialism (i.e. Android developers) in a larger mobile team, we try and give them unrelated pieces of work to avoid merge conflicts in the code that is being written.
 This means there are multiple features or pieces of work being delivered in parallel by the team.
 Unless we clearly assign team members to a particular feature, this can result in a lot of communication overheads and redundancy.
-For example, the whole team often end up invited to meetings for **every single** feature when only a single developer is needed to provide guidance.
+For example, the whole team often end up invited to meetings for **every _single_** feature when only a single developer is needed to provide guidance.

 Alternatively, it may be the team lead or a single individual that takes on the responsibility in all meetings, which results in a very top-down hierarchy where the team as a whole does not feel empowered.
 What’s more, this can result in expert overload where this team lead accumulates more knowledge because they are at the centre of everything, resulting in them becoming indispensable in many situations.
-This is a vicious cycle because as their presence is now vital, they will gain even more knowledge — until they burn out and the team comes to a standstill.
+This is a vicious cycle because, as their presence is now vital, they will gain even more knowledge — until they burn out and the team comes to a standstill.

-> _"Business people and developers must work together daily throughout the project."_
+> _‘Business people and developers must work together daily throughout the project.’_
 >
 > — Principles behind the Agile Manifesto, [agilemanifesto.org](http://agilemanifesto.org/principles.html)